-uThukela district municipality as a Water Service Authority have developed the Operational and Maintenance(O&M) Plan that was adopted by Council on the 25 May 2022 and the plan is under implementation.
+uThukela district municipality as a Water Service Authority have developed the Operational and Maintenance(O&M) Plan was adopted in June 2022 and the plan is under implementation.

 The water services authority conducts inspections, provides reports and the technical department attends to reported challenges.
 Refurbishment projects are aligned to attend to infrastrucutre needs.
 The maintenance plans for WTW & WWTW are continuously implemented.